MikhilMC/RestaurantApp/README.md

 # RestaurantApp

 This is a MEAN stack app for online food ordering from a restaurant.
 Also a user can select appropriate time period to go and collect their order at the shop.
 A single time frame is 15 minutes.
 Whenever a timeframe contains 15 orders, that timeframe is closed.
 Also when a time frame is exceeded, that timeframe also gets closed.
 Please note that this app is not for ~~online ordering along with delivery option.~~ **At least, not yet**.
 This web app is for the normal users only.
 The users with admin privilages can use another web app [RestaurantAppAdmin](https://github.com/MikhilMC/RestaurantAppAdmin).
 You have to use **RestaurantAppAdmin** first to add food items, and create today's menu by slecting from the complete food items list.
+Only then you can use this web app properly.

 ## Used Technologies